limatgans/using-git/README.md

 You can remove the `--global` option to configure just for a particular repository.

 ### Clonning a repository
-Clonning simply means to download the project and start working on it.
+Clonning simply means to download the project from *remote server* onto to *your local machine* and start working on it.
 To clone a repository get the URL of your project found in the project page itself.

+There are two ways to clone a repository, one using HTTPS another using SSH

+#### Using HTTPS
+The `https://` clone URLs are available on all repositories, public and private.
+These URLs work everywhere--even if you are behind a firewall or proxy.
+But everytime you do an operation involving remote directory, then you'll be asked for your username and password

-Note : The URL should end in .git
+Note : The URL should start with `http://` or `https://` end in `.git`

 Example : http://github.com/ganesh/testProject2.git

 Now on the desired directory, open the terminal and follow the steps to clone.